Logistics

 The Inn of White Salmon is our meeting point on Day 1 of the climb.

-Meet at the Alpine Ascents Office at 9:45 a.m. for a mandatory gear check beginning at 10:00 a.m.
-This takes place the day before your climb is scheduled to begin.
-This meeting will last approximately 1-1.5 hours.
+Meet your lead guide on Zoom at 12:00 p.m.
+PT for a mandatory virtual gear check 1 week before your climb is scheduled to begin.
+This gear check will last about 1-1.5 hours.

-You are required to attend this meeting, so we can distribute and fit rental gear, do a thorough check of your gear, provide packing instruction, check personal lunch items, review the climbing route and trip itinerary, and answer any questions you may have.
+You are required to attend this meeting so we can thoroughly check your gear, provide packing instruction, and review the climbing route and trip itinerary.

-What to Bring: Please bring all of your gear to gear check.
+What to Bring: Please bring all of your gear to your virtual gear check.
+Your guide will ask to view the items on your webcam.
 Note that you do not need to pack carefully, as we look at every item together.
-Rental gear will be picked up at the gear check.
-You are responsible to bring all gear on the gear list except what you rent from Alpine Ascents.

 Gear List